kloentje2/WindowsXP/README.md

 Mrbysco.github.io
 =================

-This is a simple HTML/CSS website I created because I had my first HTML lesson.
-I was just fiddling around and thats how I got this.
-Its my first website :P.
+This website was created due to an assigment from my school, (portfolio website) As I got a suggestion on a vertical Navigation by @firedingo I thought of the Menu bar of Windows.
+And as Windows XP was the best in that, I thought: "Let's theme the website around Windows XP and let it look like it" And thats how this page started.